European 2-day Baku wedding: 80-guest intimate Caspian

 - Quote per-couple all-in pricing on the public site.
 The 60-guest version and the 120-guest version have materially different per-pax economics; we quote against a confirmed guest list and an anchor-property choice.

-- December outdoor receptions.
-Caspian wind shuts down terrace events on average 3 days a week between mid-November and mid-March.
-We move the outdoor reception to indoor-with-view for any program in that window.
+- Outdoor receptions from mid-November through March.
+Caspian wind shuts down terrace events on average 3 days a week across that window, and March is the windiest month of the year rather than the recovery month planners assume.
+We move the outdoor reception to indoor-with-view for any program in it.

 - Music licensing at Icherisheher beyond agreed hours.
 UNESCO heritage venues run strict amplified-sound caps.
 We hold to the cap; we do not over-promise on an after-party in the courtyard.